 Explain outlines of the utility model system in Japan.

-All the utility model applications should be accompanied by drawings (Art.5(2) of the Utility Model Law), because an object of protection is limited to the device of an article.
-Further, the annual fee for each year from the first to the third year shall be paid in a lump sum, simultaneously with the filing of the utility model application.
+All the utility model applications should be accompanied by drawings (Art.5(2) of the Utility Model Law) because an object of protection is limited to the device of an article.
+Further, the annual fee for each year from the first to the third year shall be paid in a lump sum simultaneously with the filing of the utility model application.

 Fees for a utility model application and registration are lower than fees for a patent application and registration.